BrianHHough/TeamTreehouse-Full-Stack-JavaScript/03_JavaScript_Functions/README.md

 **Anonymous Function:** a function without a name after the function keyword.
 - the name comes from the variable.
-- store function as a variable and create a statement
+- store function as a variable and creates a statement by assigning a function to a variable --> `;`
+- use name of variable with a function and a semicolon

 ```js
 const getRandomNumber = function(upper) {